Braille on cut sheet paper

 This sheet fed production braille embosser continues to lead braille on cut-sheet paper into the future alongside modern day ink printers.

 - reduced braille book production time (compared to traditional tractor fed methods) - Read more about embossing hassle-free braille books.

-- the usage of standard office paper (at 120g/m2) - this is more readily available; found in local supply stores & available for a fraction of the price compared to special braille paper.
+- the usage of standard office paper (minimum 150 g/m2) - this is more readily available; found in local supply stores & available for a fraction of the price compared to special braille paper.

 The BrailleBox V5 sheet feeder uses fixed paper sizes.
 For ideal braille production embossing with BrailleBox V5, use booklet format with A3 or 11x17" paper sizes.
 B4 and 11.5x11" may also be used for production braille embossing.
 The paper tray holds approximately 400 sheets of paper.

 The basis for construction of the successful BrailleBox was to find a suitable sheet feeder on the market.